DanielMartensson/MataveID/README.md

 - RLS for all kind of arbitary single input and single output systems
 - OCID for closed loop identification, observer identification and controller identification
 - ORTJIOP for stochastic closed loop, plant and controller identification
-- FILTFILT2 for low pass filtering without phase delay
+- FILTFILT for low pass filtering without phase delay
 - SPA for spectral analysis
 - IDBODE for mechanical damped systems in the frequency plane
 - RPCA for filtering data and images